 If you see any inappropriate or incorrect information outside of the Neighbors portion of the app, you can send an email to takedowns@Ring.com for expedited support.

-No. How much information about yourself you choose to share on the Ring Neighbors' feed is up to you, but no personally identifiable information will be placed on the feed by the Ring app nor is any information accessible by your Neighbors.
+No. How much information about yourself you choose to share on the Ring Neighbors' feed is up to you, but no personally identifiable information, including your exact location, will be placed on the feed by the Ring app nor is any information accessible by your Neighbors.

 Yes.
 There are connections within Neighbors itself that allow you to connect it to Facebook or the NextDoor network.
 You can also access your smartphone's sharing controls to share content through things like email.